ucloud/terraform-provider-ucloud/examples/lb/README.md

-# Load Balance Example
+# Load Balancer Example

-The lb example launches load balance and  attach Host instances.
-It also create rule for the load balance and bind SSL certificate to the load balance.
+The lb example launches load balancer and  attach Host instances.
+It also create rule for the load balancer and bind SSL certificate to the load balancer.

 To run, configure your UCloud provider as described in https://www.terraform.io/docs/providers/ucloud/index.html